-To add content to Kid's Corner, tap Games, Music, Videos, or Apps, select the items you want to add, and then tap Done .
+To add content to Kid's Corner, tap Games, Music, Videos or Apps, select the items you want to add, then tap Done .

 Tap Finish to leave setup and open Kid's Corner.

-Only you can add items to Kid's Corner, but kids can open and use it on their own.
-They can also change the name, accent color, and background picture.
+Only you can add items to Children's Corner, but children can open and use it on their own.
+They can also change the name, accent colour and background picture.

-From the main lock screen, swipe left to the Kid's Corner lock screen.
+From the main lock screen, swipe over to the Kid's Corner lock screen.

-Flick up to enter Kid's Corner.
-The Start screen works just like the main Start screen—you can resize the tiles and move them around.
+Swipe up to enter Kid's Corner.
+The Start screen works just like the main Start screen – you can resize the tiles and move them around.

-Tap Customize to choose a new name, lock screen picture, or accent color.
+Tap Customise to choose a new name, lock screen picture or accent colour.

-To leave Kid's Corner, press the phone's power button.
+To leave Children's Corner, press the phone's power button.
 When you press it again, you'll be back at the main lock screen.

 - To turn Kid's Corner on and off, in the App list, tap Settings > Kid's Corner.

 - By default, you can't make any Windows Phone Store purchases from Kid's Corner.
-However, if you set up a Wallet PIN on your phone, your child will be able to make in-app purchases (such as game points or levels) from Kid's Corner.
+However, if you set up a Wallet PIN on your phone, your child will be able to make in-app purchases (such as game points or levels) from Children's Corner.
 You'll need to enter the PIN to complete each purchase.
-For more information, see Wallet FAQ.
+For more information, see Setting up a Wallet PIN.